Killswitch0/goal_tracker/README.md

 ## About :information_source:
 The "Goal Tracker" project is a web application designed to help users set and achieve their goals, manage tasks, and build habits.
 The application provides a platform for individuals to create, track, and accomplish their personal and professional objectives efficiently.
 It also incorporates a social aspect by allowing users to participate in challenges where they can share their progress with others.

-Main features of this website are:
+### Features 🎯

-- User Authentication: Users can create accounts, log in, and securely manage their goals, tasks, and habits.
+- `User Authentication:` Users can create accounts, log in, and securely manage their goals, tasks, and habits.

-- Goal Management: Users can create goals with names, descriptions, and deadlines.
+- `Goal Management:` Users can create goals with names, descriptions, and deadlines.
 Goals can be categorized for better organization.

-- Task Tracking: Within each goal, users can create tasks, set deadlines, and mark them as complete when finished.
+- `Task Tracking:` Within each goal, users can create tasks, set deadlines, and mark them as complete when finished.
 Users can easily keep track of their tasks and monitor their progress.

-- Habit Building: Users can establish habits by creating habits associated with specific goals.
+- `Habit Building:` Users can establish habits by creating habits associated with specific goals.
 They can track their daily or periodic habit completion.

-- Challenge Participation: Users can join challenges where they commit to achieving specific goals.
+- `Challenge Participation:` Users can join challenges where they commit to achieving specific goals.
 Challenges foster a sense of community and healthy competition among participants.

-- Notifications: The system sends notifications to users for important events, such as task deadlines, challenge updates, or new invitations.
+- `Notifications:` The system sends notifications to users for important events, such as task deadlines, challenge updates, or new invitations.

-- User Roles: Users have different roles, such as regular users and challenge creators, each with their set of permissions and responsibilities.
+- `User Roles:` Users have different roles, such as regular users and challenge creators, each with their set of permissions and responsibilities.

-- Profile Customization: Users can personalize their profiles by adding avatars or profile pictures, providing information about themselves, and updating their account settings.
+- `Profile Customization:` Users can personalize their profiles by adding avatars or profile pictures, providing information about themselves, and updating their account settings.

-- Security Features: The application includes features like email confirmation, password reset, and authentication tokens to ensure the security and privacy of user accounts.
+- `Security Features:` The application includes features like email confirmation, password reset, and authentication tokens to ensure the security and privacy of user accounts.

-- Responsive Design: The web application is designed to be responsive, ensuring a seamless experience on various devices, including desktops, tablets, and smartphones.
+- `Responsive Design:` The web application is designed to be responsive, ensuring a seamless experience on various devices, including desktops, tablets, and smartphones.

 ## Localization :globe_with_meridians:
 Goal Tracker supports: </br> <img src="https://github.com/Killswitch0/goal_tracker/assets/89165782/ece0b897-c9ef-4ebd-95db-9f214bb1a989" style="width: 30px; height: 30px;"></img>